ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

 Changelog (1.4.3)
 - v12 Fixes that cuase major issues
 - Reduced load and requests to the api

+Changelog (1.4.4)
+- Reduced API calls to the API (Use more cache)
+- Prevent adding roles that position is higher than the bot (does not allow bot to add role) in role menu
+- Added bot perimssion check on rolemenu to make sure the bot can even add roles
+- Added safety-nets in place when reacting and sending an error message to console and player to notify them of either the lack of permissions causing the inability to add roles.

 ## Information
 This is the reaction role command.
 This command allows you to create a reaction menu where a player can react to get a specfic role.